Bin Ikh Mir A Khosidl

 Folksong published in 1911 by Z. Kisselgof.
 The words are cited earlier by Sholom Aleichem in his novel Blondzhende shtern (Vagabond Stars), 1909-1910.
 In one version, collected by J. Gorelik in Yeda am, 31-32, 1967, the stanzas span the entire Hebrew alphabet.

-Passover arrives, and I am joyful.
+Passover is coming, and I am happy,

-We have a full sack of matsoh,
+We have a full bag of matses!

 Bin ikh mir a khosidl, a freylekhe brie,